 Critical Thinking Activity 10.8c

 A patient asks, "Why should I not drink alcohol with tizanidine?"
+What is the nurse's best response?

 Note: Answers to the Critical Thinking activities can be found in the "Answer Key" sections at the end of the book.